issa-project/issa-pipeline/pipeline/README.md

 >:point_right: GeoNames named entities are saved in the same way as Wikidata with the addition of GeoNamesID field.

 Scripts are provided in the directory [ner](./ner/).

+### Retrieve OpenAlex metadata and compute the Rao Stirling diversity index for each article

+Additional metadata are retrieved from OpenAlex (see script [4_openalex_metadata.sh](4_openalex_metadata.sh) and tools in folder [openalex](openalex)):
+- authorship data that give the ordered list of authors with theur affiliations
+- the Sustainable Development Goals (SDG) assigned to an article
+- the subjects of the article, that OpenAlex gives by means of topics, subfields, fields and domains.

+These data are obtained and transformed into RDF in one step using [dedicated SPARQL micro-services](../environment/containers/sparql-micro-service/services/).

+In addition, to compute the Rao Stirling diversity index of each article, we need to collect the topics of the articles cited by each article.
+This step is done using the OpenAlex API whose results are translated into RDF in the next step of the pipeline.

 ### Transformation to RDF